gvwilson/sdxpy/src/http/index.md

 Most real requests have a few extra lines called
 [%g http_header "headers" %],
-which are key-value pairs like the three shown below:
+which are key-value pairs like the ones shown below:

 [% inc file="http_request_headers.txt" %]